roozbehsayadi/Emergency-Situations-Assistant/README.md

 -   **/forms/:id**:

-    ..\* **GET**: Checks the role of the user from the access token available in the header.
+    -   **GET**: Checks the role of the user from the access token available in the header.
 For the Control Center Agents it returns all answers to the respective form from answers collection of the database. for the Field Agents it returns the form from the forms database.

-    ..* **POST**: Checks the role of the user from the access token available in the header, then adds the information to the *answers\* collection if the user is a Field Agent.
+    -   **POST**: Checks the role of the user from the access token available in the header, then adds the information to the \*answers\* collection if the user is a Field Agent.

 -   **/role**: This is a GET API.
 Reads the user information from the access token, and returns the role of the user.